 A from Don Powell

 Most of lyrics are on the money - I merely cleared up a few that you apparently couldn't distinguish from the record.
-I backed Bobby with guitar on the original cut for All American Boy.
+I backed Bobby with guitar on the original cut for All Boy.
 I was playing in R&R band in Dayton, Ohio when one night Bobby and his manager showed up.
 They had a few beers, introduced themselves on a break and asked if we would be interested in backing Bobby on a novelty song about Elvis being drafted into the army.
 We practiced the song the next day, a Sunday, drove to Cincinatti on Monday, and cut the record in King Studios there.
 The third try was a take and became the song which became a hit.
 The band was given the option of taking a percentage of record sales, assuming it could be marketed and did well; or we could receive 'session fee', which was about $35.00/person. without exception the band members (all five of us) took the $35.00.
-You can imagine our surprise (and delight) to the song being played on the radio all over Ohio and the whole midwest.
+You can imagine our surprise (and delight) to hear the song being played on the radio all over Ohio and the whole midwest.

-The reason for the confusion re Bobby's name not appearing on the Fraternity label, who bought pressing and distribution rights, was that two weeks prior to the recording, Bobby, ironically, had been drafted and knew that he would not be able to promote the song by touring or personal appearances.
+The reason for the confusion re Bobby's name not appearing on the Fraternity label, who bought pressing and distribution rights, was that two weeks prior to the recording, Bobby, ironically, had been and knew that he would not be able to promote the song by touring or personal appearances.
 His best friend, Bill Parsons, was allowed to assume Bobby's role, and Bill actually did record the flip side of AAB with a jazzed up version of Rubber Dolly.
-When the record hit, Bobby was in boot camp in the army, and I and the band (now called the "All Boys") went on tour of the midwest with Bill Parsons, playing at small to medium venues in clubs and auditoriums from Detroit to St. Louis.
+When the record hit, Bobby was in boot camp in the army, and I and the band (now called the "All American Boys") went on tour of the midwest with Bill Parsons, playing at small to medium venues in clubs and auditoriums from Detroit to St. Louis.
 But it could not be pulled off.
 Bill Parsons was no Bobby Bare and the we soon faded back into obscurity, playing at neighborhood bars in Dayton, Ohio.
 Bobby was a true-born, gifted singer and songwriter with the magic ability to be at one with an audience.
 He was truly one of a kind.